-- 1. Project is one of the eligible types of non-infrastructure, infrastructure, or a combination of infrastructure and non-infrastructure as identified under "Eligible Project Types". - 2.
+- 1. Project is one of the eligible types of non- infrastructure, infrastructure, or a combination of infrastructure and non-infrastructure as identified under "Eligible Project Types". - 2.
 Project is consistent with the MTP/SCS or the Regional Transportation Plan of EDCTC or PCTPA. - 3.
 Project must be ready for inclusion in the Metropolitan Transportation Improvement Program, with project scope and cost.
 The project application may include the cost of preparing environmental documents.
-When project design, right-of-way, or construction are programmed before the implementing agency completes the environmental process, updated cost estimates, updated analysis of the project's cost effectiveness, and updated analysis of the project'sability to further the goals of the program must be submitted to the appropriate RTPA (EDCTC, PCTPA, or SACOG) for re-evaluation following completion of the environmental process. - 4.
+When project design, right-of-way, or construction are programmed before the implementing agency completes the environmental process, updated cost estimates, updated analysis of the project's cost effectiveness, and updated analysis of the project'sability to further the goals of the program must be submitted to the appropriate RTPA (EDCTC, PCTPA, or SACOG) for reevaluation following completion of the environmental process. - 4.
 Project is eligible for ATP funding. - 5.
-Project meets the minimum dollaramount for an infrastructure ornon-infrastructure project and includes at least 7.0% of non-ATP funding as leverage.
-Leveraged funds may be from previously completed project phases. - a.
-Infrastructure project minimum is \$268,817 (\$250,000 funding request + \$18,817 leverage). - b.
-Non-Infrastructure project minimum is \$53,763 (\$50,000 funding request + \$3,763 leverage). - 6.
+Project meets the minimum dollaramount for an infrastructure ornon-infrastructure project and includes at least 11.47% of non-ATP funding as leverage.
+Leveraged funds may be from previously completed project phases or project-specific planning and development, (e.g. a feasibility study, corridor-specific plan, environmental phases). - a.
+Infrastructure project minimum is \$282,390 (\$250,000 funding request + \$32,390 leverage). - 6.
+Non-Infrastructure project minimum is \$56,478 (\$50,000 funding request + \$6,478 leverage). - 7.
 Public Participation & Planning.
-The applicant must demonstrate stakeholder support and how a community-based public participation process resulted in the identification and prioritization of the proposed project. - 7.
+The applicant must demonstrate stakeholder support and how a community-based public participation process resulted in the identification and prioritization of the proposed project. - 8.
 Partnering with Community Conservation Corps.
 The applicant must demonstrate that the California Conservation Corps, or a qualified community conservation corps, was sought out to participate as a partner to undertake the project; or provide demonstration of the cost-effectiveness clause 23 CFR 635.204 and provide the relevant documentation.